I was harassed a year ago. Do I still have a claim?

 Understanding the Timeline of Sexual Harassment Claims

 The general answer is NO because there is a one-year statute of limitation from the date of the last illegal act.
 However, as with most legal matters, it is not that clear cut.
 Under the “continuing legal doctoring” rule, it is possible, even if there is no discrete illegal act within the one-year period, that the liability continues.
-This is something that has to be discussed with a qualified California employment law attorney because the law is complicated in this area.
+This is something that has to be discussed with a qualified Los Angeles employment law attorney because the law is complicated in this area.

 In order to sue someone in civil court for sexual harassment, a complaint must first be filed with at least one of these two state agencies: the Department of Fair Employment and Housing (DFEH) or the Equal Employment Opportunity Commission (EEOC).
 Once you’ve filed the complaint, either or both agencies will conduct an investigation of the situation and may grant you a “Right to Sue” notice, which serves as your legal permission to sue an entity in civil court.